SUMMARY:

 > Research clearly shows that Nicotine alone doesn’t reproduce that effect.

->Tobacco leaf contains many native compounds that haven’t been individually studied for their medicinal effects in humans.
+>Tobacco leaf contains many naturally occurring compounds that haven’t been studied for their potential medicinal effects in humans.

 >Modern cigarettes and other conventional tobacco products are not useful because they introduce confounding factors like pesticides and synthetic fillers.

->Dry vaporization technology offers a way to separate “inhalation of plant compounds” from “inhalation of smoke.”
+>Dry vaporization technology offers a way to experience “inhalation of plant compounds” rather than “inhalation of smoke.”

 Background Research